deduce-dev/dac-man/docs/quickstart.md

 it will automatically choose the corresponding plug-in to perform the comparison.

-The `examples/data/plugin_test` directory contains the two sub-directories `v0` and `v1`, containing multiple files of the types supported by the built-in plug-ins.
+The `examples/data/plugin_test` directory contains the two sub-directories `v0` and `v1`, containing multiple files of the types supported by the included plug-ins.

-To test the built-in plug-ins, after installing the dependencies, run this command from the `examples` directory:
+To test the included plug-ins, after installing the dependencies, run this command from the `examples` directory:

 ```sh